JuliaML/LossFunctions.jl/docs/introduction/gettingstarted.rst

    julia> loss(1, 0.5f0) # single observation
    0.25f0

-If you are not actually interested in the element-wise results, but some accumulation of those (such as mean or sum), you can additionally specify an **average mode**.
+If you are not actually interested in the element-wise results individually, but some accumulation of those (such as mean or sum), you can additionally specify an **average mode**.
 This will avoid allocating a temporary array and directly compute the result.

 .. code-block:: jlcon